Close

 • Resident DOC ranger to help advise your experience

 Outside the Great Walks season, hut facilities are reduced.
-In 2019, this period is from 1 May 2019 to 28 October 2019.
 During this time, gas is not provided, the flush toilets are replaced with pit toilets, there is no running water and there aren’t any DOC rangers based at the huts.
 However, you don’t need to book your bed in advance as beds are first come, first serve.
 Because this period falls during the colder seasons, flood and avalanche risks exist.
 Bridges are also removed and water crossings will be required.

 Outside the Great Walks season, the facilities you can expect at each hut include: